If the tension in your workplace feels a little unbearable, you aren’t alone.

 Should your opinion be in sharp contrast to a colleague’s, try to understand why they believe what they are doing is the best choice for them.
-For example, if your colleague is against wearing a mask or engaging in social distancing (to protect themselves from COVID-19), there might be more to the story than them simply acting selfish.
-They may feel out of control, have a medical condition that precludes mask-wearing, feel fearful of losing their rights, or they may simply struggle with change and are unable to express this.
+For example, if your colleague is against wearing a mask or engaging in social distancing, there might be more to the story than them simply acting selfish.
+They may feel out of control, feel fearful of losing their rights, or they may simply struggle with change and are unable to express this.

 It’s also important to remember that information and ideas presented to us online are likely leveraging our confirmation bias.
 Liberal or conservative, we are all subject to this.

 Have a policy to foster psychological safety

 Escalated political expressions can hurt more than just your employees, it can impact your business.
 So while it may be tempting to let the ‘kids sort it out’, managers should create clear boundaries relating to political exchanges.
 The workplace should be a safe space for every employee.

 A policy around workplace communication can provide some guidance and clarity over tense conversations and contentiousness.
 A policy doesn’t necessarily need to ban political discussions, but it could dissuade heated debates.
 It’s also worth prohibiting the display of distribution of any and all political materials.

 When arguments escalate, it can be easy to get wrapped up in who is right and who is wrong.
 This can create division as the person who thinks they are in the right must be better, and those that disagree should be ashamed.
 The good people in this context aren’t only the ones who agree with you, just like the bad people aren’t necessarily the ones who disagree with you.
 No one is all good or all bad.